 The most important aspect of hip replacement aftercare for the patient is early safe mobilisation.
 A physiotherapist will advise you on exercises to do in bed and also assist with beginning to walk again.
-Mobilisation after a hip replacement is difficult especially at first and requires lots of hard work from the patient.
+Mobilisation after a hip replacement requires lots of hard work from the patient.
 The goals are safe walking, usually with an aid (crutches, walker) and education about hip precautions.

 Hip replacements are at risk of dislocation.
 This means that if the patient attempts certain manoeuvres the hip can pop out (dislocate).
 The physiotherapists will give you advice on which manoeuvres you need to alter or avoid (hip precautions).

 Over time the hip becomes surrounded by scar tissue and the risk of dislocation becomes low.
 Most patients will achieve the ability to safely walk (with an aid) in a few days.
 For those who have difficulty a stay in a rehabilitation ward may be appropriate.
 Patients who prepare well usually have a faster recovery and can avoid the rehabilitation ward.
 Shorter stays in hospital lead to better results and less risk of complications.

 On discharge a physiotherapist will demonstrate how you should get in and out of your car.